Dynamics of a jointly commensurate moir\'e charge density wave: Results

-We now examine how the CDW phase coherence is disrupted upon light impingement by revisiting the transmission UED results.
-As the intrinsic CDW peak width is inversely correlated with the coherence length of the CDW, the modulation in phase coherence can be extracted by tracking the change in diffraction peak width.
-Here, we track the temporal evolution of the CDW peak width along $H$, where peak broadening is exclusively observed due to shear-like defects (Supplementary Note 7).
-It exhibits a slow increase over $\sim$ 4 ps and a remarkably negligible recovery within the $\sim$ 12 ps time window (Fig.~\ref{fig:Fig3}h), qualitatively resembling the temporal evolution of the CDW phase fluctuations extracted from tr-XRD (Fig.~\ref{fig:Fig3}f) after we take account of the order-of-magnitude lower temporal resolution of UED compared to tr-XRD.
+\paragraph{} Last, we track the temporal evolution of the correlation length by measuring the in-plane monolayer CDW peak width along $H$ with UED, the only direction that exhibits a light-induced change (Supplementary Note 10 for details).
+We observe a slow increase over $\sim$ 4 ps and a remarkably negligible recovery within the $\sim$ 12 ps time window (Fig.~\ref{fig:Fig2}h).
+Importantly, this behavior qualitatively resembles the temporal evolution of the CDW phase fluctuations extracted from tr-XRD (Fig.~\ref{fig:Fig2}f), after we take account of the order-of-magnitude lower temporal resolution of UED compared to tr-XRD.
 We note that CDW phase fluctuations, which are Debye-Waller-like vibrations of the electronic structure that reduce satellite peak intensity, and phase decoherence, which is the loss of spatial phase correlation that broadens the satellite peak width, are not necessarily proportional quantities during an ultrafast photoexcitation process \cite{Lee2012PhaseNickelate}.
 Nevertheless, their similar temporal evolution suggests a direct connection between these two quantities in the EuTe$_4$ CDW.
 This implies that the light-induced phase decoherence of CDW may directly result from the light-induced phase fluctuations, or vice versa.
-In conclusion, our tr-ARPES and UED experiments individually confirm the validity of the ultrafast decoupling between the timescales of CDW amplitude and phase fluctuations observed in tr-XRD experiments.